-Pregnancies involving anencephaly have abnormally high levels of a specific fetal protein (alpha-fetoprotein), detected in the mother’s blood or amniotic fluid.
-Additionally, imaging may reveal missing portions of the brain or skull, or abnormal facial features, on the developing fetus.
+Pregnancies involving anencephaly produce high levels of a specific fetal protein called alpha-fetoprotein.
+This protein is in the mother’s blood or amniotic fluid.
+Imaging may show missing parts of the brain or skull or abnormal facial features on the growing fetus.

-- MRI: A non-invasive imaging technique to help provide more detailed images of the brain and skull
+- MRI – to give more detailed images of the brain and skull

-Sometimes anencephaly is diagnosed immediately following delivery, when the baby is born with brain or skull abnormalities.
+Sometimes anencephaly is diagnosed right after delivery, when the baby is born with brain or skull abnormalities.

 Is Anencephaly Treatable or Curable?

 There is no known treatment or cure for anencephaly.
-Infants affected by the condition rarely live longer than a few days.
+Infants with this condition rarely live longer than a few days.